dmellor4/emdr-1/README.md

 ![controller](artwork/controller.jpg)

 Controller is optional.
-You can also use a PC or Laptop with MacOS, Windows oder Linux to run the controller software.
+You can also use a PC or Laptop with MacOS, Windows or Linux to run the controller software.

 amount|article|example order link
 ---|----|----